ReDI-School/nrw-intro-to-python/lecture-03/README.md

 # Lecture 03: Basic Data Types
 ## Goal for this Lecture
+Storing, reading, writing, and manipulating data is fundamental to programming.
-Introduce you to the basic data types that allow to store numbers, text and other pieces of information in variables.
+This lecture will introduce you to the basic data types that allow to store numbers, text and other pieces of information in variables.

 ## Contents
 We will cover